 It was just after this, at the closing years of the 1800s or the very first few years of the 1900s that tank curing technology was transferred from Denmark to Calne in Wiltshire.
 The technology of mild cured bacon of Oake, invented in Ireland, adopted by the Danes finally spread to Calne, Wiltshire and became the famous British Wiltshire bacon curing or Tank curing in the closing years of the 1800s or early 1900s.
 For a detailed discussion, please refer to Chapter 10.06: Harris Bacon – From Pale Dried to Tank Curing!

 The original founders of the St. Edmunds Bacon Factory are shown in this old print of the laying of the factory’s foundation stone in 1911.

 We can now return to the 1830 account of wet-curing where we identify important developments in brining technique.
 The farmer who wrote down the brining technique suggests that the brine mix must be boiled over a gentle fire for the impurities to rise to the top before these were skimmed off and the brine allowed to cool down.
 (The Complete Grazier, 1830: 304)

 When it is cooled down, the brine is poured over the meat so that the meat is completely submerged.
 Meat from small pigs is kept in the brine for three to four days and longer.
 An older pig may require one, two, or three days longer.
 (The Complete Grazier, 1830: 304)

 If the meat is intended for hams, it must be left in the brine for two days.
 At the end of the curing time, rub with pollard (a by-product from the milling of wheat, like bran) and cover with a paper bag to keep flies away.
+In warm weather, make sure that the blood is all drained from the meat and the meat is rubbed with fine salt before the brine is poured over.
 (The Complete Grazier, 1830: 304)